dynimorius/color-utilities/README.md

 console.log(adapted);
 ```
 The above example is using the "adapt" method with in the Adapter.
-The difference being that it takes an optional second argument, which is the desired color space of retuned color values.
+The difference being that it takes an optional second argument, which is the desired color space of returned color values.

 Example 3: